deargle/deargle.github.io/class/security/final-exam-review.md

 These are questions that may appear on the final exam, in one form or another.
 This is a living document.
 You can view diffs between the most up-to-date version and older versions on github -- I'll show you how later.

+Diff between the original version and one posted 12/5/2017

 P.S. -- all slides are available [here](https://www.dropbox.com/sh/yoq1cqn1tbupgwz/AAC4I9X-I79kAYtzv8ZemwQ0a?dl=0)